lukemcdowell/daily-summary/README.md

 # daily-summary

-AWS Lambda function to give me a summary of my day ahead.
+Script to email me a summary of my day ahead.
+Runs daily on AWS Lambda.

 ## Running on Lambda